 In 1972 Osaka graduated from the JKA Instructors Course.
 At the 15th JKA All Japan Karate Championships he finished second behind Masayoshi Kagawa, the older brother of Masao Kagawa.
 The following year he became a full-time instructor at the JKA’s headquarters.
 That year at the16th JKA All Japan Karate Championships he placed 2nd in the individual kata event behind the defending champion, Yoshimasa Takahashi.

-The World Invitational Karate Tournament was held in Manila, Philippines in 1974.
-At the three day event high ranking masters from the major styles of Karate gathered.
-The masters included Gogen Yamaguchi (Goju-ryu); Hironori Otsuka (Wado-ryu); Kenei Mabuni (Shito-ryu); Kwai Byeung Yun (Jee do kwan); Hwang Kee (Moo do kwan); Masatoshi Nakayama (Shotokan); and Katsyuya Miyahira (Shorin-ryu).
+The World Invitational Karate Tournament was held in Manila, the Philippines in 1974.
+At the three day event, high ranking masters from the major styles of Karate gathered.
+The masters included Gogen Yamaguchi (Goju-ryu); Hironori Otsuka (Wado-ryu); Kenei Mabuni (Shito-ryu); Kwai Byeung Yun (Jee do Kwan); Hwang Kee (Moo do Kwan); Masatoshi Nakayama (Shotokan); and Katsyuya Miyahira (Shorin-ryu).
 The highlights of the event were the kata and kumite competitions.
 Osaka won both events.
 That year at the 17th JKA All Japan Karate Championships, he placed second behind another JKA great, Maasaki Ueki.

 Osaka had started 1975 by finishing second behind Maasaki Ueki at the 18th JKA All Japan Karate Championships.
 He was selected to represent Japan at the 1st IAKF World Championships held in Los Angeles, USA.
 He made it to the final where he defeated Fugazza of Italy to become champion.
 Teammate, Masahiko Tanaka, won the kumite title.